haroldcampbell/MondayJS/README.md

 #### Motivation

 I like `AngularJS`, but I am sometimes frustrated by the amount of code that needs to be written to get going on a new project.
-I also want to write production code that just easy to read and understand.
+I also want to write production code that's just easy to read and understand.
 Finally, I should be able to add `test annotations` that generate my tests.

 # Easy like MondayJS

 `Monday`, has only two constructs, controllers and services.
 That's it.

-`Services` provide data to the `controller`, and `Controller` interact with the `DOM`.
+`Services` provide data to the `controller`, and `Controller` interacts with the `DOM`.
 This simple system allows you to use whatever type of 'drop-in' modules for your `models`.

 #### Using MondayJS